heiko1234/data_science_tutorials/rusted_parts/README.md

 ## Framing the Problem

+Currently, the black anodizing process has very low daily yields, usually below 40 % and aerging 19 %.
+This results in high scrap and rework costs.
+Also, the largst customer is threatening to find another supplier if quality and on-time delivery are not substantially improved.
+In the past 6 months, scrap and rework costs have totaled approximately 450 k€ with on-time delivery below 60 %.

 ## KPI

 Improve the black anodized process yield from 19 % to  minium of 90 % (in 6 month).
 This KPI is the lot-by-lot yield.

+## Scope

+The project will address only the black anodizing process.
+All other manufacturing steps are out of scope for this project.

 [Part2](./Readme_part2.md)